-Omanis are incredibly kind people, however, if you are dressed like you’re headed to the beach in Ibiza, you may be approached by local people and police and asked to change – much like in Dubai and the UAE.
+Omanis are incredibly kind people.
+However, if you are dressed like you’re headed to the beach in Ibiza, you may be approached by local people and police and asked to change.
+This is much like in Dubai and the UAE.

-Since Muscat is home to a lot of expats, you will often see westerners wearing more casual clothes here, and also in the touristic sites such as Wadi Shab or the Bimmah Sinkhole.
+Muscat is home to a lot of expats.
+As such, you will often see westerners wearing more casual clothes here.
+This is also the case in the touristic sites such as Wadi Shab or the Bimmah Sinkhole.

 Attitudes to Women in Oman

 As a single western traveller in her late twenties, I am a bit of an oddity when compared to Omani standards.
-You may assume that I attracted a lot of attention, looks or inquiries as to the whereabouts of my non-existent husband but that wasn’t the case in Oman at all.
+You may assume that I attracted a lot of attention, looks, or inquiries as to the whereabouts of my non-existent husband but that wasn’t the case in Oman at all.

 I found Omanis to be more understanding and educated about other cultures.
-Most of those that I encountered were very respectful and well-travelled and never commented or pried into my personal life.
+Most of those that I encountered were very respectful and well-travelled.
+They never commented or pried into my personal life.